energydrinksjunkie/haskell-adventure-gae/README.md

 You wake up in a dark room.
 What do you do?

-Explore the room -> scene
+Explore the room -> scene2
-Go back to sleep -> scene
+Go back to sleep -> scene3
 ```